 Process Analyst

 A process analyst works to improve business processes and workflows for better efficiency and effectiveness.
-They do this by conducting process mapping and analysis, recommending process automation or redesigns, and monitoring and measuring process performance.
+They achieve this through process mapping and analysis, recommending process automation or redesigns, and monitoring and measuring process performance.
 For example, A process analyst at a logistics company identifies inefficiencies in shipping workflows and recommends a new automated sorting system.

 Strategic Business Analyst